yousunko/BEC/README.md

 The patch ``0006-BEC-RISCV-Add-reliability-aware-post-ra-instruction-.patch`` enables the vulnerability-aware instruction scheduler to minimize the susceptibility to soft errors based on the BEC analysis.

-Applying the patch ``0007-BEC-RISCV-Activate-the-worst-reliability-aware-post-.patch`` on top of all the other patches to enables the vulnerability-aware instruction scheduler, but to **maximize** the susceptibility to soft errors.
+Apply the patch ``0007-BEC-RISCV-Activate-the-worst-reliability-aware-post-.patch`` on top of all the other patches to enables the vulnerability-aware instruction scheduler, but to **maximize** the susceptibility to soft errors.

-Find the [Getting Started with the LLVM System](https://llvm.org/docs/GettingStarted.html) page for further information on how to build and install LLVM.
+Find the [Getting Started with the LLVM System](https://llvm.org/docs/GettingStarted.html) page for further information on how to build and install LLVM from source codes.